nchatharoo/nchatharoo.github.io/_posts/2021-08-04-Concurrency.md

 When starting developing, did you think of performance and/or responsiveness for your app ?
 It's not easy, because there is a lot of way to improve your app.
 One of it is *Concurrency*.

-Concurrency on iOS is a large topic, so we gonna focus on Grand Central Dispatch (GCD).
+Concurrency on iOS is a large topic, today let's focus on Grand Central Dispatch (GCD).

 GCD is Apple’s implementation of C’s **libdispatch** library, it allow us to write multi-threaded code without manually creating the threads themselves.
 We do not need to worry about managing them, because
 GCD's tasks (either a method or a closure) are placed into GCD-managed **first-in, first-out** (FIFO) queues fully handled by the system.